-The graphic design major requirements include 9 credit hours of program prerequisites, 33 credit hours of core courses, 12 credit hours of graphic design electives, and 9 credit hours of graphic design-related field electives.
-GDES students may earn a minimum grade of C- in individual courses required for the GDES major; however, they must maintain a cumulative major GPA of at least 2.00 in their major requirements to earn the BA in Graphic Design.
+The design major requirements include 9 credit hours of program prerequisites, 33 credit hours of core courses, 12 credit hours of graphic design electives, and 9 credit hours of design related field electives.
+Students may earn a minimum grade of C- in individual courses required for the Design major-Concentration in Graphic Design; however, they must maintain a cumulative major GPA of at least 2.00 in their major requirements to earn the BA in Graphic Design-Concentration in Graphic Design.
 The development and completion of an e-portfolio is part of the degree requirement.